rhermosoUZ/Re-CoSKQ/README.md

 Take the following steps to generate the documentation:
  - Start from the root of the project (usually the re-coskq folder)
- - Generate the .rst files: sphinx-apidoc --implicit-namespaces -o docs/ src/
+ - Generate the .rst files: sphinx-apidoc --implicit-namespaces --force -o docs/ src/
  - Go to the docs/ directory: cd docs/
  - (If something went wrong previously: make clean)
  - Build the target: make html